EdBinns/Load-Balance-Lab/README.md

 ## What does the project do?

-The `load-balancer` receives HTTP requests on `/**`, picks a healthy backend instance according to the configured strategy, forwards the request, and returns the response to the client.
+The `load-balancer` acts as a reverse proxy on `/**`: it accepts any HTTP method, picks a healthy backend instance according to the configured strategy, forwards the request (path, query string, body, and selected headers), and returns the response to the client.
 Meanwhile, a periodic health check monitors every registered server and removes it from the pool if it stops responding.

 The `backend-server` is a test app that simulates different response times depending on the instance name (A, B, or C), which makes it easy to visually observe how each strategy distributes the load.